C

 Reproduction and Lifespan

 The spawning season usually takes place each year between September and December.
 The annual migration upstream is an arduous journey that requires a great deal of strength.
 Upon reaching their spawning location inland, the Chinook will dig out a gravel nest called a redd at the bottom of the stream.
-The female will guard her nest for up to 25 days, but the eggs can take three to five months before fully hatching.
+The female will guard her nest for up to 25 days, but the eggs can take three to five months to fully hatch.

 Fishing and Cooking

+Thanks to its high fat content, Chinook meat is said to have a rich taste.
 A single serving has around 350 calories and about 20 grams of fat.
-Chinook is fairly easy to roast, grill, broil, or saute.
+Chinook is easy to roast, grill, broil, or sauté.
 They can be served with seasoned butter, pesto, salsa, romesco, vinaigrettes, and other sauces; potatoes, rice, and lemon are also popular choices to serve alongside the salmon meat.

-View all 330 animals that start with C
+View all 395 animals that start with C

 Sources